thehui87/Learning-Godot/tutorial_physics_2d.md

 The `state` parameter is of type [Physics2DDirectBodyState](class_physics2ddirectbodystate).
 Please do not use this object (state) outside the callback as it will result in an error.

+##### Contact Reporting

+In general, RigidBody2D will not keep track of the contacts, because this can require a huge amount of memory if thousands of rigid bodies are in the scene.
+To get contacts reported, simply increase the amount of the "contacts reported" property from zero to a meaningful value (depending on how many you are expecting to get).
+The contacts can be later obtained via the [Physics2DDirectBodyState.get_contact_count](class_physics2ddirectbodystate#get_contact_count)() and related functions.

+Contact monitoring via signals is also available (signals similar to the ones in Area2D, described below) via a boolean property.

 ### Area2D

 Areas in Godot physics have two main roles: